jowo-io/next-auth-nostr-provider/README_TODO.md

 - consider and improve error handling more generally. what can go wrong? how is that handled?
 - finish adding pages.error / pages.signUp config options
 - add an example of custom login pages using `LnAuthLoginWrapper` and `LnAuthLogin`
+- rename package to `next-auth-lightning` and point the `next-auth-lightning-provider` github to the renamed version

 ### Tertiary